 OKTA ALERT: Bragar Eagel & Squire, P.C. is Investigating Okta, Inc. on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Okta, Inc. (NASDAQ: OKTA) on behalf of long-term stockholders following a class action complaint that was filed against Okta on December 13, 2022 with a Class Period from March 5, 2021 to Match 22, 2022.
+NEW YORK, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Okta, Inc. OKTA on behalf of long-term stockholders following a class action complaint that was filed against Okta on December 13, 2022 with a Class Period from March 5, 2021 to Match 22, 2022.
 Our investigation concerns whether the board of directors of Okta have breached their fiduciary duties to the company.

 Okta is an identity and access management company which provides cloud software to aid companies in managing and securing user authentication over multiple applications.